codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## GitHub-App

->This is an incubating feature.
+>This is an incubating feature not enabled by default.
 Please contact us for updates.

 An alternative way to authenticate with Github is via the App mechanism